thought-machine/please/tools/images/ubuntu/README.md

    thing from scratch.
 A sufficiently recent packaged version would be preferable.
- - libunittest++-dev is available in Ubuntu but the version is fairly old and core dumps on several tests.
-Installing v2.0.0 ourselves fixes this, although the naming is a bit inconsistent (tracked in #200).
-Regardless, we fix that up with a couple of judicious symlinks.
+ - libunittest++-dev is available in Ubuntu but the version is fairly old and core dumps on several tests, and has idiosyncratic naming of the header directory.
+Installing v2.0.0 ourselves fixes this.